If your tenant dies without an executor or a will

 The form costs £6.05.
 You’ll get it by post.

-You can’t use a photocopy of the form to make your application but you can make your own version of the form as long as it’s laid out in the same way and includes all the relevant information.
+You cannot use a photocopy of the form to make your application but you can make your own version of the form as long as it’s laid out in the same way and includes all the relevant information.

 It costs £40 to register the notice.
 Pay by cheque or postal order in UK sterling only, made payable to ‘The Public Trustee’.